 A. Current Liabilities (Short-Term)

-• Accounts Payable: Amounts owed to suppliers for goods and services.
+- Accounts Payable: Amounts owed to suppliers for goods or services purchased on credit.

-• Short-Term Loans: Loans due within a year.
+- Short-Term Loans: Borrowings due for repayment within a year.

-• Wages and Salaries Payable: Employee compensation owed.
+- Wages and Salaries Payable: Employee compensation obligations awaiting payment.

-• Dividends Payable: Declared but unpaid dividends to shareholders.
+- Dividends Payable: Declared but unpaid dividends owed to shareholders.

 B. Non-Current Liabilities (Long-Term)

-• Bonds Payable: Debt securities issued to investors.
+- Bonds Payable: Debt securities issued to investors, typically carrying fixed interest payments.

-• Deferred Tax Liabilities: Taxes due in future periods due to timing differences.
+- Deferred Tax Liabilities: Taxes deferred to future periods due to timing differences between accounting and tax rules.

 C. Contingent Liabilities